ladroid/Parfait/README.md

 Parfait offers suggestions, but doesn't enforce any dependencies or project layout.
 It is up to the developer to choose the tools and libraries they want to use.

+## Goal

+The goal of Parfait is to provide a lightweight yet powerful solution for building web applications in Rust.
+While there are established frameworks like Rocket and Actix available, Parfait aims to offer a unique approach tailored to specific use cases and preferences.

+### Macro-Based Approach

+Parfait utilizes macros for defining `get` and `post` endpoints, etc. This decision was made to simplify the process of defining HTTP routes and handling requests.
+By using macros, developers can define routes in a concise and readable manner, reducing boilerplate code and improving code maintainability.
+Additionally, macros allow for compile-time validation of route definitions, catching errors early in the development process.
+Overall, the use of macros enhances developer productivity and contributes to the framework's goal of providing a lightweight and developer-friendly solution for building web applications in Rust.

+### Comparison with Rocket

+[Rocket](https://rocket.rs/) is a feature-rich web framework for Rust known for its ease of use and extensive capabilities.
+It provides a robust set of features out of the box, including routing, request parsing, and response generation, making it suitable for a wide range of web applications.

+In comparison, Parfait takes a more minimalist approach, focusing on simplicity and flexibility.
+While Rocket excels in providing a comprehensive set of features, Parfait prioritizes lightweightness and customization.
+It aims to provide developers with more control over the components they use, allowing for greater flexibility in building web applications.

+### Comparison with Actix

+[Actix](https://actix.rs/) is a high-performance, actor-based framework for building concurrent and scalable web applications in Rust.
+It leverages the actor model to achieve high concurrency and asynchronous processing, making it suitable for applications with demanding performance requirements.

+Unlike Actix, Parfait does not adopt the actor model and does not prioritize achieving the same level of concurrency and scalability.
+Instead, it focuses on simplicity and ease of use while still providing sufficient performance for most web applications.
+Parfait is designed to be approachable for developers new to Rust web development, offering straightforward abstractions and clear documentation.

 ## How to use

 1. Input and output result: